-The Company's primary source of revenue is interest income from its loan portfolio of mortgages and personal loans.
-In order to maintain and grow the size of its loan portfolio, the Company must attract new customers or sell further products to existing customers.
+The Company's primary source of revenue is interest income from its mortgage loan portfolio and, to a certain extent, its personal loan portfolio which is now in run-off.
+In order to maintain and grow the size of its mortgage loan portfolio, the Company must attract new customers or sell further products to existing customers.
 To do so, the Company is to a large extent dependent on the effectiveness of its marketing and public relations activities, especially to increase customer loyalty, brand awareness and brand perception.